node-fetch/node-fetch/README.md

 ## Motivation

 Instead of implementing `XMLHttpRequest` in Node.js to run browser-specific [Fetch polyfill](https://github.com/github/fetch), why not go from native `http` to `fetch` API directly?
-Hence `node-fetch`, minimal code for a `window.fetch` compatible API on Node.js runtime.
+Hence, `node-fetch`, minimal code for a `window.fetch` compatible API on Node.js runtime.

 See Matt Andrews' [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) or Leonardo Quixada's [cross-fetch](https://github.com/lquixada/cross-fetch) for isomorphic usage (exports `node-fetch` for server-side, `whatwg-fetch` for client-side).